Rehanop0/Sidebar/README.md

-# Sidebar
+# Sidebar Menu
-Create a decent and optimal sidebar using only HTML &amp; CSS.
+Create a decent and optimal sidebar menu using only HTML &amp; CSS.
 Source code is give.